dyspop/dyspop/README.md

 ### Hi there 👋

-🔭 I’m working on building and deploying beatiful, usable applications
+🔭 I’m working on product notifications systems at SoundCloud

-🌱 I’m learning various JavaScript frameworks such as Solid, Remix and Next
+🌱 I’m learning audio recording and studio production techniques

 👯 I’m looking to collaborate on image manipulation experiments